-Despite having strongholds in Caithness, Sutherland and Orkney, the origins of the Gunn clan can be traced back to its eponymous ancestor Gunni, who arrived in Caithness at the end of the 12th century from Norway.
+Despite having strongholds in Caithness, Sutherland and Orkney, the origins of the Gunn clan can be traced back to their eponymous ancestor Gunni, who arrived in Caithness at the end of the 12th century from Norway.

 The first Gunn clan chief to appear in the records was George Gunn who was crowner of Caithness in the 15th century.
 He was often referred to as the ‘great brooch-wearer’ thanks to an insignia worn by him as coroner.